For legal aid to be granted for a transcript the following tests must be satisfied:

 Extension of aid requests received from preferred suppliers or in-house practitioners

-Practitioners seeking an extension of aid for a transcript, should electronically submit an extension for aid request via the Grants Online system, advise how the request meets the merits test, and provide a quote for the transcript.
+Practitioners seeking an extension of aid for a transcript, should electronically submit an extension for aid request via the Grants Online system, advise how the request meets the merits test, and provide quotes on having the recordings transcribed.

 Fee waiver applies

 If a client is assessed by Legal Aid Queensland (LAQ) as meeting our means test then this is sufficient for the client (or solicitor acting on their behalf or LAQ) to obtain a waiver of fees for a transcript on the basis of financial hardship provided they were a party to the proceedings.
 Practitioners must request Auscript to waive the fees due to financial hardship.
 To support the application please contact your grants officer who will provide a letter that can be attached to the fee waiver form.